Summary of VUSM Course and Program Evaluation

 There are two levels of access to evaluation data stored in secure locations.

-1. Individually identifiable data – Program Manager for Curriculum Evaluation and Student Assessment only; the Program Manager for Curriculum Evaluation and Student Assessment receives non-disclosure training and does not share identifiable data.
+1. Individually identifiable data – Program Manager for Curriculum Evaluation and Student Assessment and the Evaluation Program Coordinator only; the Program Manager for Curriculum Evaluation and Student Assessment and the Evaluation Program Coordinator receive non-disclosure training and do not share identifiable data.

-2. De-identified data – Senior Associate Dean for Health Sciences Education, the Associate Dean for Undergraduate Medical Education, the Director of Evaluation and members of UMEC.
+2. De-identified data – Executive Vice Dean for Academic Affairs, the Senior Associate Dean for Undergraduate Medical Education, the Assistant Dean of Program Evaluation and Improvement, other VUSM deans as needed, and members of UMEC.

-Routine access to evaluation data will be managed by the Program Manager for Curriculum Evaluation and Student Assessment; non-routine access will be referred to Director of Evaluation and if necessary, Associate Dean for Undergraduate Medical Education.
+Routine access to evaluation data will be managed by the Program Manager for Curriculum Evaluation and Student Assessment; non-routine access will be referred to Assistant Dean of Program Evaluation and Improvement and if necessary, the Senior Associate Dean for Undergraduate Medical Education.

 Data that is collected in the Matriculating Student Questionnaire, the Year 2 Questionnaire and the Graduate Questionnaire developed by the Association for Medical Colleges (AAMC) is received by VUSM in aggregate form in PDF documents.
 When data that was used to produce the report is requested from AAMC for analysis purposes, de-identified data is received in delimited excel format from the AAMC that is stored on a secure OUME server.